Preserving and Promoting the Heritage Sites of the

+Preserving and Promoting the Heritage Sites of the**

-Don Fuller (great, great grandson of Benjamin Fuller, the founder of Fullersburg.
+Don Fuller, right, is the great, great grandson of Benjamin Fuller, the founder of Fullersburg.
 Don is also the president of the Fullersburg Historic Foundation.
 (Click on video to learn more about historic Fullersburg.)
 "The mission of the foundation, working in partnership with the Forest Preserve District of DuPage County, is to raise funds to restore the Ben Fuller Farmhouse and develop educational programs and exhibits.
 We continue to promote and support the preservation of the Fullersburg Historic District and its heritage sites."

 President - Don Fuller